darrenkidd/parse-dashboard/README.md

 If you are not familiar with Docker, ``--port 8080`` will be passed in as argument to the entrypoint to form the full command ``npm start -- --port 8080``.
 The application will start at port 8080 inside the container and port ``8080`` will be mounted to port ``80`` on your host machine.

+## Deploy to Heroku

+If you just want to get the dashboard up and running quickly in the cloud, with minimal configuration required, try the [**parse-dashboard-on-heroku**](https://github.com/darrenkidd/parse-dashboard-on-heroku) project.

+This will deploy an instance of the dashboard under your Heroku account.
+Update the ``PARSE_DASHBOARD_CONFIG`` environment variable with your own config, and it will be ready to go.

 # Contributing

 We really want Parse to be yours, to see it grow and thrive in the open source community.
 Please see the [Contributing to Parse Dashboard guide](CONTRIBUTING.md).